Marc Overmars: Barcelona

 Emmanuel Petit joined Overmars at Barcelona in 2000.

 After the Netherlands' exit at Euro 2000, Lazio and Barcelona were reportedly interested in signing Overmars; the latter club hastened their efforts once Joan Gaspart was elected as president.
 Overmars was "flattered" by Barcelona's interest and said moving to such a club would "excite any player".
 Gaspart travelled to London to open negotiations with Arsenal and eventually reached an agreement to sign Overmars and his teammate Emmanuel Petit for a combined fee of around £32 million in July 2000.
 Overmars cost £25 million, making him the most expensive player in Dutch football history.
 The announcement of his transfer was unconventional; he publicised it on his personal website before informing the media.
 His site garnered 250,000 hits in one day, highlighting the internet's "potential for exponential growth" in regards to football.
 Overmars was delighted with the move, saying, "I can't wait to pull on the famous shirt and play my first game."

 Overmars made his debut for Barcelona against Arsenal in the Amsterdam Tournament in August 2000.
 He lasted 45 minutes and was substituted after sustaining an ankle injury.
 His first competitive start came at home to Málaga on 8 September 2000.
 His performance in the match started off well, then faded before coming back in the second half, opined Andrés Astruells in El Mundo Deportivo.
-He scored his first goal for the club at home to Racing de Santander on 23 September 2000; it involved him dribbling the ball around the goalkeeper.
+He scored his first goal for the club at home to Racing Santander on 23 September 2000; it involved him dribbling the ball around the goalkeeper.
 Barcelona made an indifferent start to the 2000–01 season and by February 2001, journalist Sid Lowe commented it looked improbable that Lorenzo Serra Ferrer would remain as manager of the club.
 Wenger was touted as his replacement after reportedly meeting with Gaspart.
 Overmars believed his former manager was going to leave Arsenal and revealed that, "Barcelona have asked for lots of information about Wenger.
 I think something could happen soon."
 In La Liga, Overmars scored the team's seventh goal in their 7–0 win against Athletic Bilbao in February 2001; his performance was rated four stars out of five by El Mundo Deportivo.